edimusxero/phub_ripper/README.md

 Allows you to pass login credentials to scrape premium pages.  <username:password> format

+**-v / --verbose**

+Just prints out the titles of what your scrapping to console output

 You can set a list name at the list_name variable.
 All scraped urls are dumped into this file which can then be used with youtube-dl

 I use youtube-dl like so